abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter01.md

 weight: 2
 ---

-Roster is a term used for on-call planning which describes a group of people who are a part of a single on-call rotation.The number of roster layers that you have for escalations depends on your company’s standards, industry requirements and the particular composition of your team.
-The most commonly used setup includes a primary and secondary on-call in which the role of secondary is to step up if primary is overwhelmed.
-Typically, engineers in both rosters have a similar skillset.
+The roster is a term used for on-call planning, which describes a group of people who are part of a single on-call rotation.
+The number of roster layers you have for escalations depends on your company’s standards, industry requirements, and the particular composition of your team.
+The most commonly used setup includes a primary and secondary on-call in which the role of the secondary is to step up if the primary is overwhelmed.
+Typically, engineers in both rosters have the similar skills.

-An alternative is tier 1 on-call which escalated to tier 2, in which tier 2 consists of incident commanders—veteran on-call engineers with elevated access rights, capable of resolving even most complex incidents.
+An alternative is Tier 1 on-call which escalated to Tier 2.
+Tier 2 consists of incident commanders/veteran on-call engineers with elevated access rights capable of resolving even the most complex incidents.

-You can have multiple teams and every team can have a different roster, and still they can share responsibility for a user support on-call which isn’t directly related to production systems.
+You can have multiple teams, and every team can have a different roster.
+Still, they can share responsibility for a user support on-call that isn’t directly related to production systems.